JoshuaKoh/async-werewolf/roles.md

 You begin the game as a standard [Villager](#villager), with no special powers.
 This all changes, however, if you're killed by wolves.
 Your death is reported normally, but the following night, the Moderator will inform you that you have risen from the dead as a Zombie and must pick a player to strangle as revenge for being killed.
 You remain allied with the village.
 This process is repeated for the following two nights, for a total of three Zombie stranglings, after which you turn to dust.
 Once you have assumed your undead state, you must continue to act like any other dead player.
 No talking, voting, or other participation in village activities is allowed.
 Your transformation ONLY takes place as a result of a wolf attack.
 All other forms of death do not trigger the transformation.

 # Wolf Team (Pack hunters)

+A number of abilities refer to the phrase "Werewolf Kill" For the purposes of all abilities (not wolfsbane), this refers to "The kill made by the pack-hunters as a group".
+A kill made by a Werewolf player based on their unique role abilitiy does not count as a werewolf kill for the lunatic, shapeshift, etc.

 ## Werewolf
 * **TEAM:** Werewolf